mikestowe/ninja/README.md

 ###Setup and Run Ninja as an unpackaged application

-If you’re already familiar with using Git, GitHub, and how to configure a local web server,
+If you're already familiar with using Git, GitHub, and how to configure a local web server,

 1. Download Ninja Local Cloud:
     Win: get Ninja Local Cloud.exe from \\ninjateam.am.mot.com\users\jmayhew\Ninja Local Cloud,